Bevan Griggs (b. 1962, Perth, Western Australia)

 "I often work from my own carefully taken photographs and enjoy painting in a realist style.
 Often I include small minutiae so that when viewing a piece a second or subsequent time further details are observed.
-I also enjoy experimenting with abstraction and various other styles and I’m happy that my non-realist art is being favourably viewed too."
+I also enjoy experimenting with impressionist and abstract technique and various other styles and I’m happy that my non-realist art is being favourably viewed too."

 "I have always had a strong spiritual dimension having been taken to church by my parents as a child.
 However as a fifteen year old I made a decision to become a Christian and this has shaped my life ever since, even to the point of completing full-time study and becoming a qualified Minister of Religion.

-My belief is that this incredibly diverse and beautiful world – and universe – in which we live was created by a loving, compassionate and caring God and did not evolve as we have been taught.
+My belief is that this incredibly diverse and beautiful universe in which we live was created by a loving, compassionate and caring God and did not evolve as we have been taught.
 Not only does God want us to enjoy His amazing creation but to responsibly care for it too.

 Thus my efforts to communicate the beauty of the created ‘natural’ environment with the inevitable inclusion of the Human imprint, forms the basis of my work.
 Through my paintings I want to invite people into the beautiful world in which we live reminding them that we all make our mark on God’s creation and that we are accountable for the impact we make on it.